tc39/source-map/proposals/scopes.md

   * 0x1 has name
 * name: (only exists if `has name` flag is set)
   * DATA offset into `names` field
-    * Note: This offset is relative to the offset of the last scope name or absolute if this is the first name
   * Note: This name should be shown as function name in the stack trace for function scopes.
 * variables:
   * for each variable:
-    * DATA relative offset into `names` field for the original symbol name defined in this scope
+    * DATA offset into `names` field for the original symbol name defined in this scope

 #### End Original Scope